 2. In case of an emergency, I can get to a landline phone a lot faster than my cell.
 If there is some small emergency and I am downstairs I can quickly grab one of my landline phones if my cell phone is upstairs.
 Every minute counts when dealing with a crisis.

 3. My landline phone is more comfortable to actually talk on.
-Especially now with the Covid-19 virus I am talking on the phone even more to friends and family checking on their well- being.
+Especially now with COVID-19 I am talking on the phone even more to friends and family checking on their well- being.
 Trying to hold these conversations on a smartphone is very challenging. the shape and design of a smartphone is not practical to fit snuggly between my ear and shoulder like a traditional landline.
 While talking, my smartphone slips off my ear onto my cheek or shoulder.
 Also, the phone gets hot and damp then I have to shift it from ear to ear to keep dry.
 I don’t have these problems on my land line phone.

 4. My landline phones have easy to press buttons.
 All the phones in my home, especially in my home office have easy to press buttons on the keypad.
 I don’t have to figure out with flicks, taps or swipes where the numbers are.
 I don’t have to figure out how to maneuver call waiting.
 I have an answering machine option built into my landline phone.
 And yes, I have an answering machine!
 It works well for those pesky robo calls because I can listen to the actual caller and decide if I want to pick up or not.
 Whereas with voice mail my talking caller ID would announce the number leaving me to wonder who was calling.